hamota268/just_a_game/README.md

 And i hope you find my creations helpful for you.
 @be_creative

-# projects which you will never see twice in your life.
+# projects scope
 My projects concentration on being useful and special as possible.
 And poroblem solver for society
-I just made a very simple game to be my entry to github community and hope you to like it.
+I just made a very simple game to be my entry to github community and hope you like it.
 @choose_right

 # FIRST_PROJECT